 The Teacher Housing Act of 2016 encourages school districts to use state and local funds to construct employee housing.
 Other legislation extends the property tax exemption for schools to affordable rental housing for school employees on district land.
 Together, these laws mean school districts can build rental units and offer them to school employees at substantial discounts, perhaps even below half of market rates.
 The laws offer districts a creative way to raise the standard of living for teachers and other school staff.

 Land is one of San José Unified’s most valuable assets.
-We own 70 acres in the Almaden Valley in addition to dozens of school sites.
+We own hundreds of acres across dozens of sites.
 We’ve also been examining how to better align student needs with district facilities.
 Due in no small part to the housing affordability issues San José Unified families are facing, we are dealing with enrollment imbalances.
 Some schools are undersubscribed and can offer fewer programs to students as a result.
 Others are close to capacity, meaning they may soon be forced to turn away families who wish to attend.
 In addition, while our current facilities serve students well, school design has advanced considerably since some of them were built.
-The introduction of new incentives to build employee housing provides us with a unique opportunity to realign enrollment, upgrade facilities, and simultaneously help our employees navigate the rising cost of living.
+The introduction of new incentives to build employee housing provides us with a unique opportunity to realign enrollment, upgrade facilities, and simultaneously help our employees navigate the rising cost of living in San José.

 August 17, 2017 (Board Meeting): Board approves creation of an advisory committee on enrollment projections and the utilization of San José Unified facilities.

 October 10, 2017: Advisory Committee on Current Enrollment, Enrollment Projections, and Utilization of District Facilities recommends a comprehensive review of facilities needs and immediate attention to enrollment imbalances.